Rajalakshmi12/IITM_Tds_Project1/README.md

 Language with the most README word count and Images: JavaScript

 <ul>
+  <li> <span style="background-color: lightgreen;">This is the text highlighted in light green.</span>
-  <li> It shows that a well-crafted README file, with links or images in it has more followers</li>
+It shows that a well-crafted README file, with links or images in it has more followers</li>
 </ul>

 #### Quick summary of the Analysis: